Want more relevant content? Let us know what year you will graduate high school.

 How Can I Improve My Chances When I Apply?

 Spend extra time on the essays.
 Check out CollegeVine’s tips on how to respond to UCLA’s Personal Insight Questions.
 Since these essays form the backbone of your application at all of the UC schools, it pays to give these prompts extra attention.

-Apply to similar schools.
-With an admissions rate as low as 16%, UCLA is not a guarantee for any applicant.
+Apply to other UC schools.
+With an admissions rate as low as 12%, UCLA is not a guarantee for any applicant—even if you have great standardized test scores, incredible extracurricular activities, and GPA well above the UCLA average GPA.
 However, if you are open to attending similar schools in slightly different locations, applying to multiple UCs will be your ticket to success.

 UC San Diego and UC Santa Barbara both have strong programs as well, yet each has twice the acceptance rate as UCLA.
 To learn more about these schools, see CollegeVine’s post on The Ultimate Guide to Applying to the University of California.